How is the diagnosis of erectile

 Interpretation of Question 9

-Men who have supportive partners are more likely to experience a quick recovery.
-Men whose
+Men who have supportive partners are more likely to experience a quick

-partners are not supportive are generally angry and resentful, which does not help the healing process.
+resentful, which does not help the healing process.

 Question 10: Do you find your partner sexually attractive?